AhaPublic/pages/podcast-guest-en.md

   1. Introduce yourself briefly.
   2. Why do you want to become a student ambassador?
-  3. What are your ideas for promoting PerfectScore?
+  3. What are your ideas for promoting Aha?
      <br />
      <br />